farooqkz/micro-git-cheatsheet-hu/README.md

 ### What is this?

 Micro Git cheatsheet containing only so necessary commands.
-For Hormozgan University Git workshop
+This has been written for Hormozgan University Git workshop but is free for use for all.

+PRs are welcome, but keep things simple.

 ### What is a VCS?